-I inherited a studio flat in Rayleigh, conveyancing having been completed half a dozen years ago.
-Can you let me have an estimated range of the fair premium for a lease extension?
-Similar properties in Rayleigh with an extended lease are worth £211,000.
-The ground rent is £45 yearly.
-The lease comes to an end on 21st October 2086
+I am the registered owner of a studio flat in Rayleigh, conveyancing having been completed 9 years ago.
+Can you let me have an estimate of the premium that my landlord can legally expect in return for granting a renewal of my lease?
+Similar properties in Rayleigh with an extended lease are worth £222,000.
+The ground rent is £50 levied per year.
+The lease comes to an end on 21st October 2091

-With only 68 years left to run we estimate the premium for your lease extension to span between £9,500 and £11,000 as well as plus your own and the landlord's "reasonable" professional fees.
+With just 70 years unexpired we estimate the premium for your lease extension to be between £9,500 and £11,000 plus legals.

-The figure that we have given is a general guide to costs for renewing a lease, but we cannot give you the actual costs without more comprehensive investigations.
-Do not use this information in tribunal or court proceedings.
-There are no doubt additional concerns that need to be considered and clearly you should be as accurate as possible in your negotiations.
-Neither should you take any other action based on this information without first seeking the advice of a professional.
+The figure that we have given is a general guide to costs for extending a lease, but we are not able to advice on a more accurate figure in the absence of comprehensive due diligence.
+You should not use the figures in tribunal or court proceedings.
+There are no doubt other issues that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
+Please do not move forward placing reliance on this information without first seeking the advice of a professional.